Story of Change

 The ChangeMaker Foundation was founded in 2018 as a non-profit organization aiming to develop leaders who act as agents of change by transforming their skills in planning and executing social entrepreneurship projects.
 The ChangeMaker Foundation is a 501(c) (3) tax-exempt entity governed by a 5 member board of trustees and based in San Juan, Puerto Rico.
 Our vision is to create vibrant ecosystems of non-profit organizations through leading pivots in innovation and social change.
 The foundation's mission is to develop change agents with project management and technology skills for the success of their goals.

 The foundation emerges after identifying social leadership problems.
 In the absence of professional education for innovative leaders, the founder seeks to create a space to develop leadership skills in people who are part of the ecosystem of non-profit organizations.
 Hurricane Maria impacted Puerto Rico and revealed major problems, and in its aftermath these problems flared up.
 Community based non-profit organizations assumed an unprecedented leading role in relief and recovery efforts.
 The Foundation addresses a gap in the nonprofit ecosystem.
-It seeks to develop the best possible leadership who in turn is in charge of providing professional education for their teams in three core focus areas: a health culture based on diversity, inclusion, equity ; a data culture; and knowledge and action to maximize social entrepreneurship.
+It seeks to develop the best possible leadership who in turn is in change of humanistic and educational orientation for their teams in three core focus areas: a health culture based on diversity, inclusion, equity ; a data culture; and knowledge and action to maximize social entrepreneurship.
 The foundation's flagship project is the Pivot-ES podcast.
 This podcast propels the success of nonprofits and provides access to experienced leaders in innovation and solutions for sustainable development.

 Develop change agents with leadership skills in management and technology for the success of their projects.

 Create vibrant ecosystems of non-profit organizations through leading change agents in innovation and social change.